-Other Commitments:
+Other Commitments :

 The company had export obligation of USD 51.20 Million in financial year 2012-2013 on account of concessional rates of import duties paid on capital goods under the Export Promotion Capital Goods scheme enacted by the Government of India which is to be fulfilled over a period of 6 - 8 years from the date of purchase.
-In previous years, the Company has rendered export services amounting to USD 50.38 Million and during the year company has rendered export services amounting to USD 0.91 Million and thus the Company has no pending export obligations as at March 31, 2022.
+During FY 2021-22, the Company has fulfilled export obligations and thus the Company has no pending export obligations as at March 31, 2025.
 The Company has given bonds of Rs.
-38.03 Crores (March 31, 2021: Rs.
-38.03 Crores) to custom authorities against these export obligations in previous years and the Company will apply for redemption of these bonds in next financial year.
+38.03 Crores (March 31, 2023: Rs.
+38.03 Crores) to custom authorities against these export obligations.During the current financial year, DGFT has granted the redemption of these export obligations.